hupili/python-for-data-and-media-communication-gitbook/notes-week-03.md

 ### Simple word frequency

 Word frequency is a common routine used in text analysis.
-Given a piece of Enligh text, you can perform word frequency analysis in following steps:
+Given a piece of English text, you can perform word frequency analysis in following steps:

-1. Use `str.split()` to get a `list` of blankspace separated words.
+1. Use `str.split()` to get a `list` of blank space separated words.
 2. Use a `dict()` in this structure: `{word: frequency}`, where key is the word and value is an integer.
 3. Loop over the `list` obtained in step 1 and use the accumulator in step 2 to count the frequencies.